-- Chemistry: The Molecular Nature of Matter and Change, 8th Ed., by M. S. Silberberg (required) - Connect Chemistry, on-line homework (required) - Laboratory Manual for Principles of General Chemistry prepared for Department of Chemistry, Washburn University, 9th Ed. by J.A.
-Beran (required) - Supplemental Laboratory Experiments and Exercises, Washburn University, 2015 (required) - Student Lab Notebook with permanent or spiral binding, 100 carbonless duplicate sets, Hayden McNeil Specialty Products (required) - At least 2 Dry Erase Markers for Recitation (required) - Scientific calculator equipped with a solver function (required)
+- Chemistry: The Molecular Nature of Matter and Change, 8th Ed., by M. S. Silberberg and P. Amateis 2018 (required) - Connect Chemistry, on-line homework (required) - Laboratory Manual for Principles of General Chemistry prepared for Department of Chemistry, Washburn University, 10th Ed. by J.A.
+Beran (required) - Student Lab Notebook with permanent or spiral binding, 100 carbonless duplicate sets, Hayden McNeil Specialty Products (required) - At least 2 Dry Erase Markers for Recitation (required) - Scientific calculator (required) (A scientific calculator equipped with a Solver function will be required for CH152)